 What To Buy

 For a stronger protein treatment (reconstructors) for seriously damaged hair, you can use Aphogee Two-Step Protein Treatment.
 Alternatively, DIY’ing can be another route for you.
-You can easily take your Tresemme conditioner add some oil, honey, sit under a hooded dryer and you have a moisture treatment.
+You can easily take your Tresemme conditioner and add some oil, honey, sit under a hooded dryer and you have a moisture treatment.

 This is an important step in your hair regimen and you gotta make sure your hair is well moisturised, otherwise, all previous steps are pointless.
 However, you don’t need to buy the price tag of a product to make sure your hair is always well moisturised.